Top 5 Tips for Buying the Best Counting Scale

 Inscale's counting scale best buys:

-Adam Equipment CBK series Made by the same proven manufacturer as the CBC scales, CBK has features that make it easy to carry out checkweighing applications.
-CBK scales offer the same reliability and accuracy as the CBC.
+Adam Equipment CCT counting scales Made by the same proven manufacturer as the CBC scales, CCT has enhanced features that make it easy to carry out checkweighing and parts counting applications.
+Ideal for counting large amounts of manufacturing parts including screws, nuts and bolts.

 Inscale IBC Series Tried and tested counting scales that offer outstanding value to companies needing a basic option.
 IBC offers much better overall performance compared to other low cost scales in the market place.